samuelmtimbo/unit/README.md

 The broader Design Philosophy behind unit is discussed in [Concept](src/docs/concept/README.md).

-To jump right into the official unit Programming Environment (Beta), visit [unit.land](https://unit.land).
-To experiment with a cloud extended version of unit at [ioun.it](https://ioun.it).
+To jump right into the official unit Programming Environment, visit [unit.land](https://unit.land).
+To experiment with a cloud extended version of unit, check out [ioun.it](https://ioun.it).

 ## Installation